 You can add less oil, or more soy milk, to make the mayo more like a salad dressing.

-Store the vegan mayo in an airtight container (like a mason jar) in the refrigerator for up to 5 days.
+Refrigerator: store the vegan mayo in an airtight container (like a mason jar) in the fridge for up to 5 days.

 - Immersion blender